Passengers face ‘crisis’ on railways as cancellations hit new high

 “Our new timetable, introduced in December, greatly increased the number of services we’re running and customers are seeing the benefits of that, with more seats and more frequent services.

-“Performance is steadily improving and we’re running far more services than we were in the autumn.”
+“Performance has steadily improved since the four-week period ORR is reporting on today and we’re running far more services than we were in the autumn.”

 A spokesman for the Rail Delivery Group, which represents operators, said the coronavirus pandemic has had a long-term impact on services by reducing staff training in 2020 and 2021 and increasing absence rates.